-4.3.
-Pakenham Major Activity Centre boundary
+4.3 Pakenham Major Activity Centre boundary

-The boundary for the Pakenham Structure Plan has been revised based on Practice Note 58 requirements.
+The boundary for the Pakenham Structure Plan has been revised from the boundary identified in the Pakenham Structure Plan (March 2017) based on Practice Note 58 requirements.
 The activity centre is now generally bounded by:

-- Railway Avenue and the Pakenham Railway Line continuing to Flower Street to the south. - The McGregor Road bounds the west of the activity centre. - Princes Highway to the north. - Sites adjoining the 'Ascot' (former Pakenham Racecourse site) redevelopment and the rear of sites located on Arlington Avenue continuing to Slattery Place and Station Street bound the east.
+- The Pakenham Railway Line, Railway Station and associated car park are included within the southern boundary. - The McGregor Road bounds the west of the activity centre. - Princes Highway to the north. - Sites adjoining the 'Ascot' (former Pakenham Racecourse site) redevelopment and the rear of sites located on Arlington Avenue continuing to Slattery Place and Station Street bound the east.

-The heritage precinct St James Street Precinct in Dame Pattie Drive has been excluded from the Structure Plan Boundary, consistent with Practice Note 58.
+The heritage precinct St James Street

+Precinct in Dame Pattie Drive has been

+excluded from the Structure Plan

+Boundary, consistent with Practice Note

+58.